thoughtworks-jumpstart/react-random-name-picker/README.md

     - in `App.js`, `import math from "mathjs"`
     - to generate a random integer between 0 - 2, use `math.randomInt(3)` (see [docs](http://mathjs.org/docs/reference/functions/randomInt.html))

-- TODO: add instructions for
+Bonus tasks:
+- Instead of displaying one name, display all names and add CSS to make the luckyWinner look different (e.g. bold and coloured)
+- allow user to key in names
+- Refactor App.js into smaller components (we will need to pass handlers as props)

+prerequisite knowledge:
+- basic React
+- conditional rendering
 - CSS
-  - Passing handlers as props

-topics to cover:
 - event listeners and handlers
-- CSS
 - passing handlers as props
-- conditional rendering